Stability in Online Assignment Games: Online Stable Allocations

 In each of these models, previous works have studied the design of \emph{competitive} algorithms (see \cite{echenique_online_2023} for a complete survey).
 Informally, a randomized algorithm is competitive if it achieves a constant factor for the optimality ratio over all instances (the constant not depending on the instance).
 In our notation, an algorithm is competitive if $\lambda^{post}$ (for deterministic algorithms) and $\lambda^{avg}$ (for randomized algorithms) can be lower bounded by a constant not depending on the instance.
 Therefore, we can leverage the literature results to obtain stability guarantees for randomized algorithms.

 \textbf{Vertex-weighted}.
-In the vertex-weighted setting, \citet{aggarwal2011online} proved that the \emph{Ranking} algorithm of \citet{karp1990optimal} is optimal, that is, it achieves an average competitive ratio of $1-\frac{1}{e}$.
-A closer examination of the proof of Ranking's optimality shows that it defines transaction prices inducing expected utilities that belong to the $\kappa$-approximated core.
+In the vertex-weighted setting, \citet{karp1990optimal} introduced the \emph{Ranking} algorithm which, in its alternative version (see Algorithm \ref{alg:ranking} in Appendix \ref{sec:missing proofs}), it randomly sets prices to goods before the arrival of any agent, and upon arrival of a buyer, it matches it greedily. \citet{aggarwal2011online} proved that Ranking is optimal, that is, it achieves an average competitive ratio of $1-\frac{1}{e}$.
+A closer examination of the proof of \textit{Ranking}'s optimality shows that it defines transaction prices inducing expected utilities that belong to the $\kappa$-approximated core.
 In particular, we are able to restate the result of \citet{aggarwal2011online} in our terminology:

 \begin{proposition} Consider the Ranking algorithm in the vertex-weighted setting.
 It holds,

 \end{proposition}